-When you start your first job, you can select a super fund, or rely on your boss to select one for you.
-When you change jobs, the fund is 'stapled' to you, meaning your new boss will start paying super into the same account unless you ask them to pay your super to a different fund.
+When you start your first job, you can select a super fund, or rely on your boss using the ATO to select your 'stapled fund', or use their default fund if you don't have an account set up.

+When you change jobs, the fund is 'stapled' to you by the ATO, using your tax file number.
+This means your new boss can start paying super into the same account unless you ask them to pay your super to a different fund.